Table of Contents

 Even renowned explorer Jacques Cousteau declared the island of Cozumel to be a world-class diving destination when he visited back in 1961.
 Diving in Cozumel really is an incredible experience!

 Read on for a detailed guide to scuba diving on this stunning island in the Yucatan.
-We’ll cover the best time to visit, average costs, typical marine life, some of the best dive sites, and a whole lot more.
+I’ll cover the best time to visit, average costs, typical marine life, some of the best dive sites, top scuba company and a lot more.

 When to Go Diving in Cozumel

-The water is quite warm and pleasant all year, usually between 78 and 82ºF (25 and 28ºC).
+The water is quite warm and pleasant in all seasons, usually between 78 and 82ºF (25 and 28ºC).
 While the water is always nice, the temperatures on land can be downright stifling during the summer months.

 July to October is also hurricane season here, so you should take that into consideration.